 But ultimately, the only way you can get concurrence that’s meaningful and durable is by walking all participating parties through the process in a transparent way.
 When the CISO is asked to tell us what’s possible, it’s their imperative to get in touch with the legal department and ask them what happens if we have legal issues based on a breach, or go to the contract department and ask them what happens if we aren’t able to fulfill our contracts.
 This way everyone feels invested in a cyber security program and everyone understands the value.
 And when there’s a cumulative support and a deep-rooted interest in the program’s success, you not only have the data, but you have the ideal.

 Impactful storytelling means demonstrating how implementing a group of security controls can directly lead to risk reduction, in dollar amounts.
 The Axio360 Control Initiatives dashboard provides this capability.
-To see the Axio360 Control Initiatives feature in action, you can get started immediately.
+To see the Axio360 Control Initiatives feature in action, you can book a demo today.